Alcohol - A risk of heart disease

-Moderate but regular alcohol consumption is considered to be completely normal in our society.
-A glass of red wine or a fresh beer in the evening to relax, a glass of sparkling wine during the day at the birthday party in the office, - no one will think anything of it.
-However, this is no longer entirely true: recently, cardiologists are sounding the alarm.
-One third of those who drink alcohol regularly contract life-threatening cardiac muscle damage,"they say.
+Moderate but regular alcohol consumption is usual in our society.
+A glass of red wine or a cool beer in the evening to relax, a glass of sparkling wine during the day at a birthday party at work, - no one thinks twice about it.

-What actually happens in case of cardiac muscle damage?
-In short, this leads to changes and the death of myocardial cells and thus to mechanical and/or electrical malfunctions of the heart.
-This leads to an inappropriate enlargement of the heart chambers.
-This can lead to dangerous or fatal heart diseases such as cardiac insufficiency, rhythm disturbances or embolisms in the heart or lungs.
+What happens in the case of cardiac muscle damage?
+The consequences “produce changes and the degeneration of myocardial cells.
+This leads to mechanical and/or electrical malfunctions of the heart.
+An inappropriate enlargement of the heart chambers will be the next step.
+This can cause dangerous or fatal heart diseases such as cardiac insufficiency, rhythm disturbances or embolisms in the heart or lungs.

-If you continue to drink now, the survival prognosis is very poor.
-But the good news: such an alcoholic heart muscle disorder is reversible.
-Studies have shown that myocytes begin to recover slowly after six weeks of abstinence.
-However, total abstinence from alcohol is important for this purpose, i.e. without a single drop of alcohol.
+If you continue to drink, the survival prognosis is very poor.
+But the good news is: such an alcoholic heart muscle disorder is reversible.
+Studies show that myocyte recover after six weeks of abstinence.
+But total abstinence from alcohol is very important for this purpose, i.e. without a single drop of alcohol.

-But before it comes to that, one should ask oneself whether it is not possible to live a heart-friendly life earlier.
-After all, we have only one heart - and it is a miracle of nature.
+But before it comes to that, one should ask oneself why not cultivate a heart-friendly life earlier?
+We have only one heart - a miracle of nature.

-Alcohol abuse almost always starts unspectacularly.
-After all, alcohol is part of our culture.
-It is customary to drink a glass of sparkling wine to an important decision or to make a nice dinner with a good wine even more romantic.
-However, you should be alerted if you regularly drink alcohol to better cope with everyday tensions and conflicts.
-Anyone who regularly opens a piccolo when he comes home from the office, or takes a red wine every time the children are finally in bed, takes the first step towards alcohol abuse.
-The next step would be that you need alcohol to feel reasonably comfortable.
-Then, however, the threshold of dependence has already been reached.
+Alcohol abuse often creeps up on one.
+Alcohol is part of our culture.
+It is customary to drink a glass of sparkling wine to celebrate an important decision or to make a special dinner with a good wine even more romantic.
+Be careful if you drink alcohol in order to cope with everyday tensions and conflicts.
+Anyone who pours a measure automatically when he comes home from the office, or imbibes a red wine every time the children are in bed, takes the first step towards alcohol abuse.
+The next step?
+You find you need alcohol to feel fine.
+But then you reach the threshold of dependence.

-If you notice such signs, you should start drinking again consciously.
-The first step in this direction is the admission that it has become too much with alcohol.
-Then you should have a six-week non-alcoholic time.
-Perhaps the coming Lent will be a good time for this?
+If you notice such signs, you should drink with conscience.
+Admit when it has become too much of a habit with alcohol.
+Then you should start a six-week non-alcoholic break.
+Lent is a good time for this.
 If you do not want to give up alcohol altogether now, you should go for controlled drinking.
-However, the permitted quantity is not particularly large: men should not drink more than one glass of wine (250 ml) or half a litre of beer per day.
-For women it is a small glass or a small glass of beer.
-It is also a good idea to have two non-alcoholic days per week.
+But the permitted quantity is not large: men should not drink over one glass of wine (250 ml) or half a litre of beer per day: for women a small glass of wine or a small glass of beer.
+Plan two non-alcoholic days per week.

-Consider also the following tips against excessive alcohol consumption:
+Consider the following tips against excessive alcohol consumption:

 Store your supplies in the cellar and not in the kitchen.

 Don't leave an open wine bottle standing around, but pour the rest away from a convivial dinner.
-Otherwise, you might be tempted to empty the bottle the next night.
+Otherwise, you might empty the bottle the next night.

-In many supermarkets there are small wine bottles with 0.25 litre capacity.
-For people living alone, this is an alternative to the normal bottle size.
+In many supermarkets you will find small wine bottles with 0.25 litre capacity.
+For people living alone, an alternative to the normal bottle size.

-Always ensure a sufficient supply of non-alcoholic beverages.
-If you have a whole box of different delicious fruit juices and also non-alcoholic beer, it is easy to avoid alcohol.
+Try to make sure of a sufficient supply of non-alcoholic beverages.
+If you own a whole box of different delicious fruit juices and non-alcoholic beer, you avoid alcohol.

-However, these tips only help those who do not have an addiction problem with alcohol.
-Those who are addicted to alcohol must absolutely keep their hands off alcohol, preferably with the help of like-minded people such as anonymous alcoholics or trained therapists.
+These tips help those who do not depend on alcohol.
+Persons addicted to alcohol must keep their hands away from alcohol, with the help of like-minded people such as Alcoholics Anonymous or trained therapists.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany